isomerpages/mlaw-corp/news/speeches/_posts/2008-03-27-Address-by-Senior-Minister-of-State-Assoc-Prof-Ho-Peng-Kee-at-the-Official-Opening-of-the-Pro-Bono-Services-Office.md

 ---
-layout: post
-title: Address by Senior Minister of State Assoc Prof Ho Peng Kee at the Official Opening of the Pro Bono Services Office
+title: 'Address by Senior Minister of State Assoc Prof Ho Peng Kee at the Official Opening of the Pro Bono Services Office'
 permalink: /news/speeches/address-by-senior-minister-of-state-assoc-prof-ho-peng-kee-at-the-official-opening-of-the-pro-bono
 breadcrumb: Speeches
-collection_name: news

 ---

 27 Mar 2008 Posted in [Speeches](/news/speeches)